banbox/bandoc/bot/en-US/guide/strat_custom.md

 Let's see how to implement our custom logic in the strategy function.

 ::: tip
-It is strongly recommended that you use AI tools such as Cursor or Claude to convert trading strategies in other languages ​​into banbot strategies.
-Just attach the [knowledge base](/banbot_en.txt){target="_self"}
+We strongly recommend that you use our online AI assistant to aid in development: [Link](https://www.banbot.site/en-US/backtest/new){target="_self"}.
+While the AI assistant is very convenient, it can still make mistakes.
+You must check and understand the strategy code output by the AI to ensure it aligns with your logic; otherwise, the subsequent backtesting and live trading will be meaningless.
 :::

 ## Strategy Naming